Get Matched With Colleges

 Around 70% of people that acted in a movie never acted in another movie.
 Only around 8.4% of actors have been in more than five movies.
 Fewer than 1% of actors will be in more than 30 movies.

-How old are actors when they receive their first on-screen film credit?
+How old might you be when you receive your first on-screen film credit?

 The average male actor is around 30 years old when their first film is released.
 Women are 25 years old on average when their first film is released.